Projective clone homomorphisms: Introduction

 Again bearing analogy to automorphism groups, abstract properties of the polymorphism clone of a structure or of the term clone of an algebra can translate into properties of the structure or algebra, respectively.
 Such abstract properties can be purely \emph{algebraic}, e.g., given by equations which hold in the function clone, or \emph{algebraic and topological}, i.e., captured if we consider in addition the topological structure of a clone given by pointwise convergence.
 In the analogy with permutation groups where the latter kind of abstraction leads to the notion of a topological group, we here obtain \emph{topological clones}~\cite{Reconstruction}.

 On every set there is a smallest function clone, namely the function clone which consists precisely of the finitary projections over this set.
 For any two sets of at least two elements, these projection clones are isomorphic algebraically and topologically; in fact, the topology on any such projection clone is discrete.
-We write $\mathbf 1$ for the topological clone induced by any such projection clone, and denote for $1\leq k\leq n$ its $n$-ary projection to the $k$-th coordinate by $\pi^n_k$.
-The topological clone $\mathbf 1$ is related to a crucial abstract property function clones can have.
-More precisely, given a function clone $\fC$, it is an important property whether or not there exists a \emph{continuous clone homomorphism} to the clone $\mathbf 1$, i.e., a continuous mapping $\xi\colon \fC\To\mathbf 1$ which \begin{itemize} \item sends functions of $\fC$ to functions of the same arity in $\mathbf 1$, \item sends projections in $\fC$ to the corresponding projections in $\mathbf 1$, and \item preserves composition, i.e., $\xi(f(g_1,\ldots,g_n))=\xi(f)(\xi(g_1),\ldots,\xi(g_n))$ for all $f,g_1,\ldots,g_n\in\fC$. \end{itemize} We call clone homomorphisms to $\mathbf 1$ \emph{projective}.
+We write $\Pro$ for the topological clone induced by any such projection clone, and denote for $1\leq k\leq n$ its $n$-ary projection to the $k$-th coordinate by $\pi^n_k$.
+Given a function clone $\fC$, it is an important structural property whether or not there exists a \emph{continuous clone homomorphism} to the clone $\Pro$, i.e., a continuous mapping $\xi\colon \fC\To\Pro$ which \begin{itemize} \item sends functions of $\fC$ to functions of the same arity in $\Pro$, \item sends projections in $\fC$ to the corresponding projections in $\Pro$, and \item preserves composition, i.e., for all $f,g_1,\ldots,g_n\in\fC$

+\end{itemize} We call clone homomorphisms to $\Pro$ \emph{projective}.
 For countable $\omega$-categorical structures (cf.~\cite{Hodges} for standard model theoretic definitions), the importance of the existence of a continuous projective homomorphism is given by the following observation.
 Here, a primitive positive interpretation of a structure $\Delta$ in a structure $\Gamma$ is an interpretation in the sense of classical model theory (cf.~\cite{Hodges}) in which all involved formulas are \emph{primitive positive}, i.e., existentially quantified conjunctions of atomic formulas.

 \begin{prop}[Bodirsky and Pinsker~\cite{Topo-Birk}] Let $\Gamma$ be a countable $\omega$-categorical structure.
 Then the following are equivalent: \begin{itemize} \item $\Pol(\Gamma)$ has a continuous projective homomorphism; \item all finite structures have a primitive positive interpretation in $\Gamma$; \item the structure $(\{0,1\};\{(1,0,0),(0,1,0),(0,0,1)\})$ has a primitive positive interpretation in $\Gamma$. \end{itemize} \end{prop}